-- Complete 12 hours each semester if undergraduate; 8-9 hours if graduate, unless you have prior International Student Advisor approval for fewer.
+- Complete 12 hours each semester if undergraduate; 8-9 hours if graduate, unless you have prior International Student Adviser approval for fewer.

 - You may only take one online course each semester.

-- ALWAYS visit with your International Student Advisor BEFORE dropping any classes.
+- ALWAYS visit with your International Student Adviser BEFORE dropping any classes.

 - Request an extension PRIOR to current I-20/ DS2019 expiration.

-- Tell your International Student Advisor if you plan to transfer to another college or university.
+- Tell your International Student Adviser if you plan to transfer to another college or university.